NilVentosa/number-server/README.md

 Processed non duplicated lines will be added to a log file.

-Every 10 seconds the server will print a report of the input that has been processed.
+Every 10 seconds by default the server will print a report of the input that has been processed.

 ### How to compile